envoyproxy/envoy-perf/Readme.md

 	           			the os in which you want the benchmark. default: ubuntu-1604-lts
 	  --os_img_project
-	                 	the project in which the oscan be found. default: ubuntu-os-cloud
+	                 	the project in which the os can be found in Google Cloud.
+	                        default: ubuntu-os-cloud
 	  --project     	the project namedefault: envoy-ci
 	  --logfile     	the local log file for this script. default: benchmark.log